ben-ng/phonegap-air/README.md

 * Download only the smallest changeset needed to update a client
 * Switch between prod/staging/dev versions of your app by shaking your device
 * Make your app feel faster with cleverly used launch images

-**Advanced Features**

-* Load images from the web instantly by proxying them to a local cache
 * Deep link into your application (`myapp://do-something`)

 ## Demo